What AI Actually Cites: New Data Is Changing the Role of PR

 Another key insight is that AI systems do not treat all sources the same.

-Research from Code Red and Merritt Group shows that specialist cybersecurity publications often carry more influence than major national media outlets when it comes to technical topics.
+Research from Code Red and Merritt Group shows that trade publications often carry more influence than major national media outlets when it comes to cybersecurity and other technical topics.
+For example, in their analysis of “AI Trust Scores for Cybersecurity,” outlets like Dark Reading, Infosecurity Magazine, and SecurityWeek each scored 100, while Bloomberg ranked 34 and The Wall Street Journal 26.

 This reflects how AI systems prioritize:

-For cybersecurity companies, this is a critical shift.
-Coverage in the right outlets can matter more than coverage in the biggest ones.
+For cybersecurity companies, its good reinforcement that coverage in the tier 1 and even tier 2 trade outlets can matter more than coverage in the biggest business press titles.

 The journalists AI relies on may surprise you